methodgames/methodgames.github.io/roleplay.md

 #### Miscellaneous Information:
 - Tool cupboards will stack building materials (wood, stone, metal fragments, and high quality metal) up to stacks of 50,000.
 - You may ask a staff member to trade 4 wind turbines for a test generator.
+- You can swap wind turbines that are in your inventory for test generators by using any of the following chat commands:
+    - /swap – Swap 4 wind turbines for 1 test generator.
+    - /swap x – Swap x sets of 4 turbines for test generators (e.g., /swap 2 swaps 8 turbines for 2 generators).
+    - /swap all – Swap all possible sets of 4 turbines for generators, leaving any extras.
+    - /pickup – Look at a wind turbine, use /pickup, and if you're authorized on the TC, it will be removed and placed in your inventory.
+If your inventory is full the item will drop in front of you, so be mindful!

 <a name="Raiding-and-Looting" style="display: block; margin-top: 15px;"></a>